 An Examination of Asphalt Technologies"

 "Fault Localization in In Vivo Software Testing"

 "An Overview of Computational Fracture Mechanics, with Special Emphasis on Numerical Methods within the Finite Element Framework"

 "The Efficiency of Combustion Engines:

 Theory and Applications"

-"Package Manager: The Core of a GNU/Linux

-Distribution" (Industrial Engineering)
+"Package Manager: The Core of a GNU/Linux Distribution" (Industrial Engineering)

-"CLIMB: An Engineering Approach to Improving Bicycle Access in Upper Manhattan" (Environmental Engineering)
+"CLIMB: An Engineering Approach to Improving Bicycle

+Access in Upper Manhattan" (Environmental Engineering)

+FACULTY
-Michael Bergman, Emmanuel Dongala, Patricia Dooley, William Dunbar, Eric Kramer, David Myers, Paul Shields, Brian Wynne

-Faculty Contact Michael Bergman
+Michael Bergman, Patricia Dooley, William Dunbar, Eric Kramer, Li-Mei Lim, David Myers Faculty Contact Michael Bergman

+Pre-Medical Studies

-The Association of American Medical Colleges states, "specific premedical course requirements...vary among medical schools, but all recognize the desirability of a broad education-a good foundation in the natural sciences (mathematics, chemistry, biology, and physics), highly developed communications skills, and rich background in the social sciences and humanities."
+The Association of American Medical Colleges states, "specific premedical course requirements...vary among medical schools, but all recognize the desirability of a broad education-a good foundation in the natural sciences (mathematics, chemistry, biology. physics), highly developed communications skills, and rich background in the social sciences and humanities."
 The minimum requirements are fairly strictly defined: "A solid understanding of modern concepts in physics, chemistry, and biology is mandatory, for major advances in medicine are based on principles stemming from these disciplines."
 Recognizing these facts and that many students enter Simon's Rock interested in pursuing a pre-medical course of study, the College has developed the curriculum in the pre-medical concentration to assure that those who complete the requirements successfully will have the necessary breadth of science and mathematics backgrounds required for medical school admission.

-However, the concentration only provides the course load in the sciences that a student who desires to pursue a premedical program should undertake.
-Careers studying and treating disease and managing health care demand everincreasing knowledge and skills.
-It is strongly recommended that this concentration be taken in conjunction with other courses in the sciences-particularly for those interested in medical research.
+However, the concentration only provides the course load in the natural and behavioral sciences that a student who desires to pursue a pre-medical program should undertake.
+Careers studying and treating disease and managing health care demand ever-increasing knowledge and skills.
+It is strongly recommended that this concentration be taken in conjunction with other courses in the sciences particularly for those interested in medical research.
 Those planning to practice medicine may find courses useful in fields that develop understanding of the complexities of human nature, whether psychology, anthropology, sociology, politics, or literature and the arts.

+CURRICULUM

-The pre-medical concentration includes a minimum of 50 credits of coursework including:
+The pre-medical concentration includes a minimum of 55 credits of coursework including:

+REQUIRED COURSES

+- Biology 100 Introduction to the Life Sciences

+- Biology 201 Cell Biology

+- · Biology 312 Biochemistry

+- Chemistry 100-101 Chemistry I, II

+- Chemistry 302-303 Organic Chemistry I, II

+- Mathematics 110 Introduction to Statistics

+- Mathematics 210-211 Calculus I. II

+- Natural Science 410 Research Methods

+- Physics 100-101 Physics I, II

+- Psychology 100 Introduction to Psychology

+Either one of the following: